 While “moist” may be an ideal word to describe a cake, it’s definitely not a descriptor you want used on your home.
 From increasingly frizzy hair to mildew films around drains, the effects of moisture can become a true nuisance.
 But what you may chalk up to harmless unpleasantries can actually be much more problematic, even dangerous.
 In fact, moisture breeds a host of problems for your home.

 When it comes to pest control, moisture is a key causational condition for some of our least favorite guests: bugs and rodents.
-Pests drawn to moisture include cockroaches, silverfish, termites, rats and mice, and they don’t need much to make themselves feel right at home.
+Pests drawn to moisture include cockroaches, silverfish, termites, rats, and mice, and they don’t need much to make themselves feel right at home.
 For example, cockroaches can happily survive on the condensation provided by water pipes, and silverfish, the thin silver bugs you might spot near shower and sink drains, can spread throughout your home due to their expansive diet.
-While not necessarily dangerous, silverfish can give you and your family quiet the scare.
+While not necessarily dangerous, silverfish can give you and your family quite the scare.

 Worse, however, are termites, which need moisture to do their damage.
-They can ruin your home’s wood framing, resulting in costly repairs includes wood decay and pest invasion.
+They can ruin your home’s wood framing, resulting in costly repairs including wood decay and pest invasion.
 Add rodents and mice to the mix, and not only are you anticipating serious financial strain but also health risks.
-Rodents and mice, in particular, can spread directly or indirectly 35 diseases, including Hantavirus, salmonellosis and typhus.
+Rodents and mice, in particular, can spread directly or indirectly 35 diseases, including Hantavirus, salmonellosis, and typhus.
 Once moisture attracts them, these pests and their consequences are hard to eliminate.

 This moisture, in addition to making your home a breeding ground for bugs and rodents, also makes it a breeding ground for many other dangerous and troublesome pests you never even imagined, like mold, mildew, radon gas, and odor.
 These contaminants can not only affect the health of your family and home but also attract pests, further compounding the problem.
 At the end of the day, moisture is what allows mold, mildew, radon, and insects to thrive in your home and cohabitate with you and your family.